|

 A great way for parents and kids to stay in touch.

-items to have, but are not necessary.
+but are not necessary.

 Binoculars